 Pre-recorded video lectures are informational videos that have been pre-recorded and mass distributed to learners.
 Pre-recorded videos can be used by numerous trainees at a relatively low cost.
 Also, if you’re looking for something that is somewhat engaging, video learning is a good way to go.
 Another advantage to using pre-recorded video lectures to get the message across is that they can be reused multiple times to disperse the same message.
 On the flip side, they cannot be used over time if the message has changed from the original.
 You should train your workforce with these videos if you need a way to pass information to your team and have them access it repeatedly if they need to.

-Sign up for Free and Start Using the Best LMS Platform for Asynchronous Learning Activities
+Sign up for Free and Start Using the Best learning management system for Asynchronous Learning Activities

 3. Video Demonstrations